 What we don’t: Not heavy but a little bulky.

 Just how good is the Batis 18mm f/2.8?
 It’s extremely sharp all the way to the corners (Zeiss primes are known for their sharpness), has little distortion, incredible color rendition, and fast autofocus.
 In addition, the lens is reasonably light at 11.6 ounces and built to last.
-Other wide-angle prime options from Zeiss include the 21mm Loxia, but that lens is manual focus and not quite as wide as we prefer.
+Other wide-angle prime options from Zeiss include the 21mm Loxia, but that lens is manual focus and not quite as wide as we prefer for landscapes.

 See the Zeiss Batis 18mm f/2.8